 Prior to his current role, Brand served as head of the Independent Brokerage Group where he was responsible for the firm’s independent brokerage business and its correspondent clearing business (First Clearing).
 He previously served as president of the Financial Services Group where he was responsible for all aspects of the firm’s platform that supported the needs of its Financial Advisors and clients, including investment products, trading capabilities, planning functionality and asset allocation driven advice for clients.

 His 46-year career has included affiliations with predecessor firms to Wells Fargo, including EVEREN Securities and Prescott, Ball & Turben.
 During that time, he held a number of different leadership positions for the company, including regional president for the Private Client Group, director of Retail Branches, director of Branch Administration and chief compliance officer.

 Brand is a native of Cleveland, Ohio and attended Carnegie Mellon University in Pittsburgh, Pennsylvania.
 He represents Wells Fargo as a member of the board and the executive committee for the Securities Industry and Financial Markets Association (SIFMA), the industry’s leading trade group that represents securities firms, banks and asset management companies.
-Brand is also active in the community where he serves on the board of the St. Louis Art Museum.
-He and his wife Pam have two children, Griffin and Jaden.
+Brand is based out of Boca Raton, Florida where he lives with his wife Pam and their two children, Griffin and Jaden.

 Joe NadreauManaging Director Innovation and Strategy Group